Functional file system by Mark Seemann

 It should come as no surprise that file systems are hierarchies, or trees.
 Each logical drive is the root of a tree.
 Files are leaves, and directories are internal nodes.
 Does that sound familiar?
 That sounds like a rose tree.

 Rose trees are immutable data structures.
 It doesn't get much more functional than that.
-Why not using a rose tree (or a forest) to model the file system?
+Why not use a rose tree (or a forest) to model the file system?

 What about interaction with the actual file system?
 Usually, when you encounter object-oriented attempts at decoupling an abstraction from the actual file system, you'll find polymorphic operations such as